Style & Design

-When you follow these guidelines, your home will incorporate your color palette in a seamless way that will make your house look put together.
+When you follow these guidelines, your home will seamlessly incorporate your color palette to make your house look together.

-When it comes to choosing the colors for large furniture pieces and decorative accessories, keeping your color scheme in mind is also helpful.
+When choosing the colors for large furniture pieces and decorative accessories, keeping your color scheme in mind is also helpful.
 In this case, you'll still work with your same three-to-five colors, but you'll expand your search into the different tones.

-For example, if we think about the house with ocean views, using a dark sandy tape for the furniture pieces will still be within the color scheme.
-The same applies to the other example; there are endless green tones that will complement the main colors you previously chose.
+For example, if we think about the house with ocean views, using dark sandy tape for the furniture pieces will still be within the color scheme.
+The same applies to the other example; endless green tones complement the primary colors you previously chose.
 When you play with tones, remember:

 - Pick mid-tones for rugs and large furniture pieces, even if they have a patterned design.

 - Use the brightest tones for accessories like pillows and frames.

 Other Things to Consider When Picking Your Color Palette

 As you already know, the way paint looks on a swap is very different from how it looks on your walls and decor.
 When you’re choosing a color palette for home, things like lighting, your surroundings, and your decor will play a significant role.
 Here are some other things to keep in mind.

 When choosing your color palette, remember that lighting will change the way specific colors look and feel.
 For example, if you prefer warm lighting, your wall paint color will likely look more yellow and mellow.